-Botswana has a severe energy shortage and is currently relying on expensive imported power and diesel generation to deliver its requirements.
+Botswana has a severe energy shortage and generally relies on expensive imported power and diesel generation to deliver its requirements.

 Botswana is currently placing heavy reliance on expensive diesel generation due to unfulfilled import commitments and the under performance of the Morupule B coal fired power station.

 There is considerable demand for CBM to play a significant role in future power generation in Botswana in pursuit of energy security and optimising the energy mix.
 The current energy crisis is a major impediment to Botswana’s economic growth plans, and with this in mind, the government is highly supportive of new energy projects.

 Political & Financial Stability: